Strange And Mysterious Details You Might Not Know About The Terracotta Warriors

 The discovery of the Terracotta Army would have come as an overwhelming shock.
 After all, the whole complex lay undisturbed, underground, and unknown for some 2,000 years before 1974.
 As the story goes, farmers at the time in Shaanxi, China were digging for wells during a drought.
 A few crossbow-wielding figures had been found in the region before then, but no one expected to stumble across a 20-square-mile tomb site containing some 8,000 total clay figures, a pyramid for Emperor Qin Shi Huang's actual burial location, remnants of stables, administrative buildings, a palace, and more.

 It would be reasonable to expect that such an enormous project would produce an equally enormous written footprint in China's historical record.
-There's materials to purchase and transport, folks to oversee such purchases and all of the workers on site, some way to organize the whole project and communicate about it over distance, and so forth.
-This is especially true because Qin rule — a short, but highly influential era from 221 B.C.E. to 206 B.C.E. — gave China a unified, standardized, written script.
-And yet, we have minimal written mentions of the Qin emperor's tomb, and no explanations of the project itself.
-This could be because construction of the tomb complex was kept secret, or because subsequent political unrest wiped such records out.
+There are materials to purchase and transport, folks to oversee such purchases and workers, some way to organize the whole project and communicate about it over distance, and so forth.
+This is especially true because Qin rule — a short but highly influential era from 221 B.C.E. to 206 B.C.E. — gave China a unified and standardized written script.
+And yet, we have minimal written mentions of the Qin emperor's tomb and no explanations of the project itself.
+This could be because construction of the tomb complex was kept secret or because subsequent political unrest wiped such records out.
 We do have a Qin "mausoleum" mentioned during the Han dynasty (202 B.C.E, – 220 C.E.), but it doesn't include any specifics or references to terracotta warriors.

 Warriors with unique faces

-Looking at the endless rows of terracotta warriors at Emperor Qin Shi Huang's tomb from a distance, you'd be forgiven for thinking that they're all the same diecast model.
-But, each soldier has a different face and other adornments like hairstyles, hats, moustaches, shoes, ears, and so forth.
+Looking at the endless rows of terracotta warriors at Emperor Qin Shi Huang's tomb from a distance, you'd be forgiven for thinking they're all the same diecast model.
+A closer look, though, reveals that each soldier has a different face and other adornments like hairstyles, hats, moustaches, shoes, ears, and so forth.
 That's 2,000 different faces excavated and restored so far out of a likely 8,000 total.
 While this is far less than the emperor's actual army of an estimated 500,000, it's more than enough to strain the limits of the production and artistry of the time.
-This is why it looks like we have some kind of early assembly-line production process to thank for crafting the horde's base figures.
+This is why it looks like some kind of early assembly-line production process is to thank for crafting the horde's base figures.

-Chinese craftsmen used molds for certain parts of the warriors' bodies, and then added layers of clay on top of them to make each figure distinct.
-Most of the warriors' hands, for instance, are identical and came from the same mold.
+Chinese craftsmen used molds for certain parts of the warriors' bodies and then added layers of clay on top of them to make each figure distinct.
+Most of the warriors' hands, for instance, are identical and come from the same mold.
 The warriors' heads, meanwhile, come from eight separate molds.
-After craftsmen added each characters' unique features, they lacquered each warrior to create a base for paint, and then painted according to certain patterns and colors that indicated soldier ranks.
-These colors were typically bright, but of course have long-faded by now and left only small traces.
-Once a clay warrior was finished, he was fired and hardened into his final, terracotta form.
+After craftsmen added each character's unique features, they lacquered each warrior to create a base for paint and then applied certain patterns and colors that indicated soldier ranks.
+These hues were typically bright, but of course have long-faded by now and left only small traces.
+Once a clay warrior was finished, it was fired and hardened into its final terracotta form.

 [Featured image by thierrytutin via Wikimedia Commons | Cropped and scaled | CC BY 2.0 DEED]